 Jack Sheinkman Professor of Collective Bargaining and Director of the Scheinman Institute on Conflict Resolution, ILR School, Cornell University

-Harry C. Katz is the Jack Sheinkman Professor of Collective Bargaining and Director of the Scheinman Institute on Conflict Resolution at the ILR School, Cornell University.
-He received his Ph.D. in Economics from the University of California at Berkeley.
-After teaching at MIT, Professor Katz came to the New York State School of Industrial and Labor Relations at Cornell University in 1985.
+Harry C. Katz is the Jack Sheinkman Professor of Collective Bargaining at Cornell University’s ILR School and the director of ILR’s Scheinman Institute on Conflict Resolution.
+He received his doctorate in economics from the University of California at Berkeley.
+After teaching at the Massachusetts Institute of Technology, Professor Katz came to ILR in 1985.
+His areas of expertise include labor-management cooperation, labor relations, and contract negotiations.

 This course is intended for line-level HR professionals with 0-5 years of experience and global professionals from a diverse range of organizations, including for profits large and small, NGOs, and governmental agencies.
 This includes people who are seeking to enter the HR field, typically from an administrative, accounting, or payroll-related job.